Erudika/paraio.org/src/monolite/partials/045-api-search.md

 <hr>

 #### `prefix` query
+Searches for objects containing a field (property) that starts with the given prefix.
 This executes the method `findPrefix()` with these **parameters**:
 - `field` - the field to search on
 - `prefix` - the prefix